Rich Karlgaard

-Rich Karlgaard is an American journalist, bestselling author, award-winning entrepreneur, and speaker.
+Rich Karlgaard is an American journalist and author.
 He was named publisher of Forbes magazine in 1998 and has written three books, Life 2.0: How People Across America Are Transforming Their Lives by Finding the Where of Their Happiness (2004), which made The Wall Street Journal business bestseller list, The Soft Edge: Where Great Companies Find Lasting Success (2014), and Late Bloomers: The Power of Patience in a World Obsessed with Early Achievement (2019).

 Karlgaard's books, articles, and speeches often focus on the fundamentals of business, the need for constant innovation, and the importance of building the right corporate culture.
-He is a current advisor at the Forbes School of Business & Technology.
+He is an advisor at the Forbes School of Business & Technology.

 Early life

 Karlgaard was born in Bismarck, North Dakota.
 His father, Dick Karlgaard, was a multi-sport athlete, a physical education teacher, and a coach.
 He later became athletic director for Bismarck's public school and was twice named national high athletic director of the year.
 His mother, Pat (Hook) Karlgaard was a homemaker.
 His only brother, Dr. Joe Karlgaard, is currently the Athletic Director at Rice University.

 Karlgaard graduated from Bismarck High in 1972, where he was named a three-year letterman in cross-country and track.
 He went on to attend Bismarck State College, formerly known as Bismarck Junior College, on a track scholarship and in 1974 competed in the National Junior College indoor championships in the 1,000-yard run.
-The following year he transferred to Stanford University, and graduated with a B.A. in Political Science.
+The following year he transferred to Stanford University, and graduated with a B.A. in political science.